leapcode/leap_vagrant/README.md

 Build basebox yourself
 ======================

 If you want to build a box yourself, you first need to install [veewee](https://github.com/jedi4ever/veewee) and it's dependencies.

-You can either add our wheezy definitions to the templates or
+Building should be straightforward using our pre-defined leap-wheezy

-    veewee <provider> define 'leap' 'git://leap.se/leap_vagrant.git
+definitions:

-Building should be straightforward:
+    veewee <provider> build 'wheezy'

-    veewee <provider> build 'leap'
+    veewee <provider> export 'wheezy'

 Check out veewees documentation for all the options.